-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kernersville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kernersville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kernersville is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Kernersville who work in office and administrative support (13.84%), management occupations (11.39%), and sales jobs (10.31%).

 Also of interest is that Kernersville has more people living here who work in computers and math than 95% of the places in the US.